 In this section we are going to use statistical analysis to explore if the observations from data storytelling can be validated.

-Therefore I used scoring points as a case study one of the previous observation.
+Therefore, I used scoring points as a case study one of the previous observation.
 We have already noticed the change of role in leading the scoring data among the

 positions.
 Before 1990, players of SG had the highest number in scoring point, and according to the visualization we think SG players have been scoring less.
 I choose to use the data before 1990s and after 2010s since we want to compare the scoring data of SG from early and recent periods.